 Our membership database will hold your name, address, telephone number, email address, medical conditions and emergency contact information.
 This will be made available to LRR committee members and to LRR race committee members on an ‘as needed’ basis.

-If you are affiliated to England Athletics, the Membership Secretary will also use the information you supply on your membership form (or in subsequent communications) to set up and maintain your membership profile on their website.
+The Membership Secretary will also use the information you supply on your membership form (or in subsequent communications) to set up and maintain your membership profile on the England Athletics website.